nprapps/dailygraphics-next/readme.rst

 -------------------------

 Similar to the original dailygraphics rig, you need to authorize this app's API access to access and create Drive files (for the spreadsheets that back each page).
 When the initial list page loads, it should redirect you to a Google log-in screen--just follow the instructions to complete the process.
 You'll need to create a Google API app, enable Drive access and store its authentication values in the ``GOOGLE_OAUTH_CLIENT_ID`` and ``GOOGLE_OAUTH_CONSUMER_SECRET`` environment variables.
 Your OAuth tokens are stored in your home directory as ``.google_oauth_tokens``.

+To do this step, you must run the rig on port 8000 (the default port).
+After you've done this step, you can run the rig on a different port.

 Creating a graphic
 ------------------